-Following a rumour that originally surfaced last year, Google has confirmed that it’s currently testing a game subscription service much like the upcoming Apple Arcade, offering a way for Android users to access a variety of premium, IAP-free games for a low monthly cost.
+Following a flurry of rumours and months of internal testing, Google has officially revealed Google Play Pass.
+It’s a game and app subscription service that bears some resemblance to Apple Arcade, offering a way for Android users to access a variety of premium, IAP-free games and apps for a single monthly payment.

-Here’s all you need to know about Google Play Pass, including release date rumours, pricing details and key features of the subscription service.
+Here’s all you need to know about Google Play Pass, including release date and availability information, pricing details and key features of the subscription service.

 How much will Google Play Pass cost?

 Like with any subscription-based service, pricing is key.
 After all, if the service is too expensive and not enough people sign up, Google will begin to lose money.
-With that being said, an Android user sent screenshots of the service to Corbin Davenport at Android Police and, amongst the features on offer, it mentions US pricing.
+With that being said, it looks like Google Play Pass will undercut the $4.99 price tag of Apple Arcade in the US – for the first year, anyway.